thugoo/api-delta-twin/README.md

 Platform for displaying the current status of the Delta Centre's study and research facility, utilizing real-time data from the building’s automation system and various deployed sensors.

 **This project contains the source code for the backend services, including data querying functionalities and API.**
-Project containing the source code for the web application can be found here: https://github.com/thugoo/client-delta-twin
+Project containing the source code for the web application can be found [here.](https://github.com/thugoo/client-delta-twin)

 API endpoints are available at http://172.17.89.119.nip.io/api.
 Access requires a connection to the UT VPN.